-- Experiencing the joy of contributing to leading edge thinking about personal, management, leadership and organisational development.
+- Joy: from contributing to leading edge thinking about personal, management, leadership and organisational development

-- Finding friendly support for your own personal and professional learning and development.
+- Support: for your own personal and professional learning and development.

-- Having opportunities to put into practice your insights into emergent, networked organisations.
+- Opportunities: to put into practice your insights into emergent, networked organisations.

-- Gaining recognition for belonging to an outstanding community of practice – being asked to write for our journal and other publications, speak at conferences and facilitate seminars and workshops.
+- Invitations: to write for our journal and other publications, speak at conferences and facilitate seminars and workshops.

-- Lending your support for our commitment to co-creating knowledge, innovation and networking (KIN).
+- Gaining active support for our commitment to co-creating knowledge, innovation and networking (KIN).

 - Nurturing partnerships and collaborations with other like-minded organisations and networks.

 - Introducing wider readerships to our online journal e-Organisations & People (e-O&P).